santoshkkashyap25/Premium-Default-Analysis/README.md

 - **Low-Medium Risk (20-40%):** 30.1% → SMS only ($2)
 - **Low Risk (<20%):** 36.6% → Standard communication ($0)

-## Important Note
-These projections are based on historical data analysis and model performance metrics.
-Actual business impact would require:
-- Pilot deployment with A/B testing
-- Validation of retention rates
-- Real-world intervention effectiveness measurement
-- Continuous model monitoring and retraining

-This project demonstrates the methodology and technical feasibility of an ML-driven retention program.

 ## Technical Approach

 ### 1. Exploratory Data Analysis